-- Persons leaving the premises with alcohol, in breach of any local alcohol ban and your on-licence - 2.
+- Patrons leaving the premises with alcohol, in breach of any local alcohol ban and your on-licence - 2.
 The presentation of fraudulent identification - 3.
 Spiking of drinks - 4.
 Using or dealing in illegal drugs - 5.
-The control of peoples' behaviour outside the premises, particularly at closing time - 6.
-Keeping the environment around the premises clear of empty bottles (can be used as weapons), vomit, urine etc. - 7.
-Members and their guests drinking outside the barriers of the smoking section - 8.
+The control of customers' behaviour outside the premises, particularly at closing time - 6.
+Keeping the environment around the premises clear of empty bottles (can be used as weapons), vomit, urine etc. - Patrons drinking outside the barriers of the smoking section - 8.
 The regular monitoring of security cameras for incidents and action - 9.
-An injured or unwell member or guest requiring first aid or emergency services - 10.
-Excessive noise - 11.
-Overcrowding of the premises beyond fire limit numbers - 12.
+An injured or unwell patron requiring first aid or emergency services - 10.
+Excessive noise - Overcrowding of the premises beyond fire limit numbers - 12.
 Fire safety regulations, fire warden duties, and evacuation procedures.